 - A hallmark of the Texas A&M University’s ACES Fellows Program is the mentoring ACES Fellows will receive, as well as its attention to community-building among ACES Fellows.

 Applications are welcome from scholars with a strength in, and evidence of, a respect for diversity and inclusion.
-We invite applications from scholars whose work aligns with a field or department in: The Bush School of Government and Public Service; the College of Agriculture and Life Sciences; the College of Education and Human Development; College of Geosciences; and College of Liberal Arts.
+We invite applications from scholars whose work aligns with a field or department in: The Bush School of Government and Public Service; the College of Agriculture and Life Sciences; the College of Education and Human Development; the College of Geosciences; and the College of Liberal Arts.
 Applicants' doctoral degrees should be completed between January 1, 2017 and July 1, 2021.

 Prior to beginning the online application, people are encouraged to review the instructions and the requested materials.
 Applications are due by 9 am on October 1, 2020.
 The application for the Texas A&M University’s ACES Fellows Program requires submission of the following: